avmary06/SIMCODES-ISU.github.io/docs/_mentors/theresa_windus.md

 Ultimately, success in my group is measured by the effort one puts into learning and, hopefully(!), in new science that leads to publications.
-In the SIMCODES project, we are especially interested in exposing early career undergraduate students who may not have any or much research experience.
+In the SIMCODES project, we are especially interested in working with early career undergraduate students who may not have any or much research experience.
 So, understanding the basics of how research projects work is also a goal for the project.